 If you have multiple VIPs on different IPs you'll need to setup a Backend Pool for each of these.
-This is illustrated in the diagram on page 19.
+This is illustrated in the diagram in Implementing HA in Azure.

-- 3. Next, create a Health Probe
+- 3. Next, create a Health Probe.

 - In the menu for the Load balancer, click Health-probes

 - Click Add